-B.C.G. and first dose of Hepatitis B are given to newborns at government hospitals prior to discharge while the first series of vaccines (< 18 months) are given at Mother and Child Health Centres.
+B.C.G. and the first dose of Hepatitis B are given to newborns at government hospitals prior to discharge while the first series of vaccines (< 18 months) are given at Mother and Child Health Centres.
 Remaining boosters are given at public schools by nurses from the Department of Health.

 Do most private pediatricians/clinics follow Hong Kong’s Childhood Immunisation Programme?

 Private pediatricians follow a more flexible and slightly different regime.
-The actual timing of the vaccinations is similar but we offer a wider choice of vaccines.
+The actual timing of the vaccinations is similar, but we offer a wider choice of vaccines.
 We often use combined vaccines so that we can give fewer injections to the child.
-For example we often use “6 in 1” vaccines which incorporate Hepatitis B, DTaP IPV and HiB vaccines into one.
+For example, we often use “6 in 1” vaccines which incorporate Hepatitis B, DTaP IPV and HiB vaccines into one.
 This means that we are giving 1 injection instead of 3 separate injections, therefore speeding up the process and minimizing discomfort for the child.